elsdes3/devcontainer-notebooks/index.qmd

      - click the lower left remote development indicator
      - select *Close Remote Connection*

-### Run a Container
+### Run a Local Container

-To run a container that was previously built, follow steps 1 to 9 from above.
+To run a container that was previously built locally, follow steps 1 to 9 from above.

 ### Remove a Container